Georgia rejects Ku Klux Klan bid to 'adopt' highway

 “The impact of erecting a road sign naming an organization which has a long rooted history of civil disturbance would cause a significant public concern,” the Georgia Department of Transportation wrote the Klan chapter.

-“Impacts include safety of the travelling public, potential social unrest, driver distraction or interference with the flow of traffic.”
+“Impacts include safety of the traveling public, potential social unrest, driver distraction or interference with the flow of traffic.”

 Harley Hanson, whose formal title is the Exalted Cyclops of the Union County Klan, had earlier said his group would consider legal action if the application were denied.